-The ratio between the share of Latvia in the weighted value of contracts in ESA programmes, and its share in the contribution paid to the ESA meets the return coefficient of 0.95 at the end of 2027.
+The ratio between the share of Latvia in the weighted value of contracts in ESA programmes and its share in the contribution paid to ESA meets the return coefficient of 0.95 at the end of 2027.

-Result 3: At least 10 new companies benefit from the ESA engagement
+Result 3: At least 15 new companies benefit from the ESA engagement.

-The number of Latvian companies or research institutions, which won a contract in any ESA programme, but had not won any contract during the PECS programme - at least 10 until 2027.
+The number of Latvian companies or research institutions that won a contract in any ESA programme, but had not won any contract during the PECS programme - at least 15 until 2027.

-Result 4: At least 5 (15 if ESA BIC established) new start-up or spin-off companies benefit from the ESA engagement.
+Result 4: At least 15 new start-up or spin-off companies benefit from the ESA BIC engagement.

-The number start-up or spin-off companies benefit from the ESA engagement, in terms of contracts won, loans or technical support that impact their product development and IPR - at least 5 (15 if ESA BIC established) until 2027.
+The number start-up or spin-off companies benefit from the ESA BIC engagement, in terms of contracts won, loans or technical support that impact their product development and IPR - at least 15 until 2027.